Artwork for "And That's All I Wrote" showing Kendrick Lamar as a silhouette in the foggy light of a stage during the tour for his album DAMN

 Destroyed, but what for?

 While the lines on the left are more accurate in terms of delineating the grammatical relationship between the words, the lines on the right are easier to audiate in a similar way to the original song.
-And you can already see that we’re going to become pretty reliant on dashes if we continue with the heavily punctuated approach, because rappers often use anangularly poetic syntax when it comes to combining phrases rather than a prosaic one.
+And you can already see that we’re going to become pretty reliant on dashes if we continue with the heavily punctuated approach, because rappers often use angular poetic syntax when it comes to combining phrases rather than a prosaic one.
 In other words, they don’t really write in straightforward subject–verb–object sentences; there is no subject to the clause “tossed and turned, lesson learned”, while the clause “bridges burned all across the board” lacks a verb.
 So it would be disingenuous to punctuate these like sentences.
 Instead, the line breaks work as terminal marks for rhythm because they can be used anywhere within a series of words, so it reflects the fact that the two primary ways poets create rhythm on the page is through space and the implied stress of a new line.

 There are also those smaller pauses, such as between the phrases “tossed and turned” and “lesson learned”.
 In these cases, I’ve used the comma to indicate these rhythmic pauses.
 Again, the thinking behind this is descriptive rather than prescriptive; you’ll find thousands of people online and IRL saying that a comma indicates a pause in speech, despite the fact that even open-minded linguistic guides like Rodney Huddleston and Geoffrey K. Pullum’s Cambridge Grammar of the English Language make it pretty clear that this isn’t the case.
-The reality is that people do like to use commas in this way, and not just in text messages and other forms of demotic writing: I’ve always loved the fact that Jane Austen’s famous opening line to Pride and Prejudice says: “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”
+Because the reality is that people do like to use commas in this way, and not just in text messages and other forms of demotic writing: I’ve always loved the fact that Jane Austen’s famous opening line to Pride and Prejudice says: “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”
 Austen’s commas make no sense in terms of traditional grammar; she’s treating the word “that” as if it introduces a relative clause, like “which”, and she simply puts a comma before “must” because it feels right to her.
 So I’ve opted to use commas the way Austen uses commas, as an indicator of rhythm.

 Grammar and orthography